THUDM/grb/leaderboard.md

 Users are allowed to add new methods or current methods with different hyperparameters by modifying configurations in ./pipeline/grb-xxx/config.py.

-## How to submit new methods to GRN leaderboard?
+## How to submit new methods to GRB leaderboard?

 We welcome researchers to submit new methods including attacks, defenses, or new GNNS to enrich the GRB leaderboard.
 For future submissions, one should follow the [GRB Evaluation Rules](https://cogdl.ai/grb/intro/rules) and respect the reproducibility.

 Please submit your methods via the google form [GRB submission](https://docs.google.com/forms/d/e/1FAIpQLSfJaUK-SXYFnlSqTEEwTOwsqzA5JnpXyvZe8E24hlLE7scRcA/viewform).
 Our team will verify the result within a week.

 In case of any problem, please contact us via email: cogdl.grbteam@gmail.com.
-We also welcome researchers to join our google group (https://groups.google.com/g/graph-robustness-benchmark) for further discussion on the adversarial robustness of graph machine learning.
+We also welcome researchers to join our google group (https://groups.google.com/g/graph-robustness-benchmark) for further discussion on the adversarial robustness of graph machine learning. s